 The next right thing

-It has been one month since I’ve moved to Germany.
-The PhD feels close yet far away.
+The PhD feels close, yet far away.
 I’ve been learning how to slow down, to relax, and to take time.
 I’ve been learning not to measure the worth of my days (and indirectly, myself) by how productive I’ve been.
-I’ve been learning how to sit in the discomfort of not knowing what’s next, and all the anxiety, anticipation and excitement it encompasses.
+I’ve been learning how to sit in the discomfort of not knowing what’s next, and all the anxiety and anticipation it encompasses.

 I don’t know my path yet.